2019-20 School Supply lists

-Click on the appropriate school to view its recommended supply list.
+Click the appropriate school name to view its recommended supply list.

 Please note: Some schools are still in the process of evaluating their supply lists.
 Other lists may change over the summer so please review this list again before the start of the school year.

 It is not necessary for Pre-K parents to purchase school supplies.
 More information will be provided at Open House.